How To Maximize Your Talent Profile and Portfolio Samples

 Earlier this year, we announced our exciting journey toward becoming a creative services marketplace.
 We started with some updates to our talent profiles at the end of January, and we introduced the ability for talent to add the new services of Audio Production, Music, and Translation to their profiles.
 Within those services, talent can add new skills, like audio editing, music composition, or English to French translation, among many, many others.

-We’ve seen a lot of talent adding new services and skills to their profiles, and it’s been exciting to see in reality what we already knew—that the talent on Voices are a very multi-talented group and that there are other multi-talented freelance creatives out there who are looking for a platform where they can put all of their skills to use.
+It’s been exciting to see in reality what we already knew—that the talent on Voices are a very multi-talented group and that there are other multi-talented freelance creatives out there who are looking for a platform where they can put all of their skills to use.

 Why You Need Portfolio Samples